Test against the latest version of this Node.js version

 Authenticating NPM for publishing packages

 For publishing packages to NPM registry during the build npm client should be authenticated.
-On your development machine you run npm adduser command to set npm credentials.
+On your development machine, you run npm adduser command to set npm credentials.

 On AppVeyor build worker you don’t need to run npm adduser, but you can just move npm authToken from your local machine to a build VM.
 This is what you have to do: